 CONSUMER - Person or an organization on the receiving end of intelligence obtained by spies.
 Also see PRODUCT.

-CONTROLLER - Officer in charge of agents (a handler).
+CONTROLLER - Officer in charge of agents (aka handler).

 COOKED INTELLIGENCE - Distorted intelligence passed on to a double agent, containing some truth.